Ghost Ships of the Great Lakes

 The government responded by investigating the brittle steel used for ship construction.

-SS.
+S.S.
 Bannockburn – The Flying Dutchman of Lake Superior

 Later that night the Bannockburn disappeared into a storm and other than a wooden oar and a life preserver, was never seen again.